dk8moore/teensy-pins-helper/README.md

 ### Development Guidelines

-- Use TypeScript for new components and features
 - Follow the existing component structure
-- Add appropriate types for all props and state
+- Use Tailwind's utility classes for styling
 - Ensure components are accessible
 - Test on multiple browsers and devices
+- Follow the established theming system

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 2-Clause License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- [PJRC](https://www.pjrc.com/) for the Teensy platform
-- The React and TypeScript communities
-- All contributors and users of this tool

 ## 🐛 Issue Reporting